greg-md/ng-facebook/README.md

 # Facebook sdk for Angular2

-Using Facebook sdk with Angular2
+Using Facebook sdk with Angular2.

 # Features

 1. Multi-Language initialization support with changing the language in real time;
-2. Lazy loading plugins when they appears in viewport;
+2. Lazy loading plugins when they appears in viewport.

 # Installation